Sean J. Morrison

-Morrison’s research group studies the mechanisms that regulate stem cell function in adult tissues and the ways in which cancer cells hijack those mechanisms to enable tumor formation.
+Morrison's laboratory studies the mechanisms that regulate stem cell function in adult tissues and the ways in which cancer cells hijack those mechanisms to enable tumor formation.

 Education and awards

-Morrison attend Dalhousie University and graduated with a BSc in biology and chemistry in 1991.
-He earned his Ph.D. in immunology in 1996 for working on the isolation and characterization of blood-forming (hematopoietic) stem cells in the laboratory of Dr. Irving L. Weissman at Stanford University.
-Morrison then worked as a postdoctoral fellow on the isolation and characterization of neural crest stem cells in Dr. David Anderson’s laboratory at the California Institute of Technology from 1996 to 1999.
+Morrison attended Dalhousie University and graduated with a B.Sc. in biology and chemistry in 1991.
+He earned a Ph.D. in immunology in 1996 for working on the isolation and characterization of blood-forming (hematopoietic) stem cells in the laboratory of Dr. Irving L. Weissman at Stanford University.
+Morrison then worked as a postdoctoral fellow on the isolation and characterization of neural crest stem cells in Dr. David Anderson's laboratory at the California Institute of Technology from 1996 to 1999.
 From 1999 to 2011, he was a professor at the University of Michigan, where he founded their Center for Stem Cell Biology.
+Since 2011, Morrison has held the Mary McDermott Cook Chair in Pediatric Genetics, Kathryne and Gene Bishop Distinguished Chair in Pediatric Research, and been a professor in the Department of Pediatrics at University of Texas Southwestern Medical Center.
+Morrison has also been a Howard Hughes Medical Institute Investigator from 2000 to present.

 Morrison was a Searle Scholar (2000-2003), and received the Presidential Early Career Award for Scientists and Engineers (2003), the International Society for Hematology and Stem Cells McCulloch and Till Award (2007), the American Association of Anatomists Harland Mossman Award (2008), and a MERIT Award from the National Institute on Aging (2009).
-He was elected to the National Academy of Medicine in 2018.
+From 2015 to 2016 Morrison served as president of the International Society for Stem Cell Research.
+He was elected to the U.S. National Academy of Medicine in 2018, U.S. National Academy of Sciences in 2020, and European Molecular Biology Organization in 2023.